 Fresh vegetables and plant materials add flavors to squirrel’s diet.

 They love to eat them.
-Gardeners must be aware of it and have some precautionary measures to protect garden’s vegy asset.
+Gardeners must be aware of it and have some precautionary measures to protect the garden’s vegy asset.

 Young plants with soft growth tips are most liked by squirrels.